-This manual will attempt to differentiate between the usual actions taken by organised first responders and how they can expand their capacity to develop technical rescue capacity (Part 1).
-Part 2 will focus on the formation of USAR capabilities that can be designated as national capabilities.
+This manual will attempt to differentiate between the usual actions taken by organised first responders and how they can expand their capacity to develop technical rescue capacity (Chapter 2: Building Local Capacity).
+Chapter 3: Building National Capacity will focus on the formation of USAR capabilities that can be designated as national capabilities.

 A complicating factor in this work is the term "USAR" which is often misunderstood or improperly applied.
-In the last decade USAR has often been used to describe any type of rescue operation, be it a road traffic accident, hiker lost in the wilderness, water related events, as well as a climber stuck on a rock ledge.
+In the last decades USAR has often been used to describe any type of rescue operation, be it a road traffic accident, hiker lost in the wilderness, water related events, as well as a climber stuck on a rock ledge.
 This manual defines response resources as:

-- Community-based spontaneous volunteer: Can be seen in any type of response, from the concerned citizen rendering aid at a road traffic accident, to one attempting to assist after a sudden-onset event. - First responders: Recognised as an organised response typically provided by fire services, emergency medical services (EMS) personnel, civil defence units and police, and others. - Specialised responders: Include local technical search and rescue teams and national USAR teams - International assistance: Defined as international USAR teams.
+- Community-based spontaneous volunteer: Can be seen in any type of response, from the concerned citizen rendering aid at a road traffic accident, to one attempting to assist after a suddenonset event. - First responders: Recognised as an organised response typically provided by fire services, emergency medical services (EMS) personnel, civil defence units, police, and others. - Specialised responders: Include local technical search and rescue teams and national USAR Teams. - International assistance: Defined as international USAR Teams.

-Part 1: Building Local Capacity
+2 Building Local Capacity